Seneca-ICTOER/OPS345v2/docs/Labs/lab4.md

 ```bash
 docker rm containername
 ```
-Replace “containerid” with your actual container id or “containername” with your actual container name.

 The examples we just used were examples of containers that ran and then stopped.
 Because the point of the container was to output text, it’s not something that we need to manually start and stop.
 Let’s try an example of something we can control.